projectriff/projectriff.io/_docs/022-getting-started-minikube.md

 ## TL;DR

-1. install kubectl, and minikube
+1. install kubectl, helm, and minikube
 1. install the latest riff CLI
 1. create a minikube cluster for Knative
 1. install Knative using the riff CLI